Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 In Malaysia, the demand for SEO professionals is slowly growing and we can expect the SEO industry in Malaysia to boom in the next few years.

 Colleges are not offering degrees for SEO.
 But, there are a lot of training centers in Malaysia offering SEO courses.

 I’m not a fan of SEO courses because I believe that SEO requires hands-on experience and continuous experimentation.
 However, you can definitely take SEO courses that teach you the basics.

 I came across so many funny descriptions about SEO Specialists.
 People used to think that an SEO specialist is someone who either works at Google or is connected to someone working at Google.
 So, they can easily help website owners to rank on the search result pages easily.

 You need to get one thing clear.
 Google is working on providing the best user experience by constantly improving its search engine algorithms.
 Google will rank websites for user’s search queries by taking into consideration of almost 200 ranking factors.

 Being an SEO specialist is not only about understanding how search engines work but also knowing the best way to grow organic search traffic consistently.

-The term “specialist” often regulated by exams and certifications in a specific field.
+The term “specialist” is often regulated by exams and certifications in a specific field.
 But, it does not apply to SEO specialists.
-There are so many individuals who claim themselves to be an SEO specialist but fail to perform and deliver the right results.
+There are so many individuals who claim themselves to be an SEO specialists but fail to perform and deliver the right results.

-Some self-proclaimed SEO specialists are extremely good at selling but lacklustre at delivering results.
+Some self-proclaimed SEO specialists are extremely good at selling but lackluster at delivering results.